Imaginary geometry IV: interior rays, whole-plane reversibility, and space-filling trees: Interior flow lines

 \begin{proposition} Suppose that $h$ is a whole-plane GFF defined up to a global multiple of $2\pi \chi$ and that $\eta_1,\eta_2$ are flow lines of $h$ starting at $z_1,z_2 \in \C$ distinct with the same angle.
 Then $\eta_1$ and $\eta_2$ almost surely merge. \end{proposition} \begin{proof} We first consider the case that $\kappa \in (8/3,4)$.
 Since whole-plane $\SLE_\kappa(\rho)$ processes are almost surely unbounded, it follows from Lemma~\ref{lem::radial_loop} that $\eta_1$ almost surely surrounds and separates $z_2$ from $\infty$.
 Let $U_1$ be the (necessarily bounded) connected component of $\C \setminus \eta_1$ which contains $z_2$.
 Theorem~\ref{thm::flow_line_interaction} implies that $\eta_2$ cannot cross $\partial U_1$, hence can exit $\ol{U}_1$ only upon merging with $\eta_1$ (see also Figure~\ref{fig::inthepocket} and Figure~\ref{fig::inthepocket2}).
 Since $\eta_2$ is also almost surely unbounded, $\eta_2$ exits $\ol{U}_1$ almost surely, from which the result in this case follows.
 When $\kappa \in (0,8/3]$, $\eta_1$ does not intersect itself so the argument we gave for $\kappa \in (8/3,4]$ does not apply directly.
 The appropriate modification is explained in the caption of Figure~\ref{fig::non_intersect_almost_surely_merge}.
 One aspect of the proof which is not explained in the caption is why the connected components of $\C \setminus \cup_{j=0}^n \eta_j$ are almost surely bounded.
 The reason is that the conditional law of $\eta_j$ given $\eta_{j-1}$ and $\eta_{j+1}$ for $1 \leq j \leq n$ and indices taken mod $n$ is that of an $\SLE_\kappa(\rho^L;\rho^R)$ process with $\rho^L,\rho^R \in (-2,\tfrac{\kappa}{2}-2)$ and such processes almost surely swallow any fixed point in finite time. \end{proof}

 \begin{remark} Suppose that we are in the setting of Proposition~\ref{prop::merge_almost_surely} with $h$ replaced by a GFF on a proper subdomain $D$ in $\C$.
 Then it is not necessarily true that $\eta_1$ and $\eta_2$ merge with probability one.
-The reason is that, depending on the boundary data, there is the possibility that $\eta_1$ and $\eta_2$ get stuck in the boundary before intersecting with the appropriate height difference. \end{remark}
+The reason is that, depending on the boundary data, there is the possibility that $\eta_1$ and $\eta_2$ get stuck in the boundary (i.e., intersect the boundary with a height difference which does not allow the curve to bounce off the boundary) before intersecting each other with the appropriate height difference. \end{remark}

 \begin{remark} Assume that we are in the setting of Proposition~\ref{prop::merge_almost_surely} with $\kappa \in (8/3,4)$ so that $\eta_1$ almost surely surrounds $z_2$, except that $\eta_i$ has angle $\theta_i \in [0,2\pi)$ for $i=1,2$ and $\theta_1 \neq \theta_2$.
-By Theorem~\ref{thm::flow_line_interaction}, once $\eta_2$ hits $\eta_1$, it either crosses $\eta_1$ immediately or bounces off of $\eta_1$.
+By Theorem~\ref{thm::flow_line_interaction}, once $\eta_2$ hits $\eta_1$, it either crosses $\eta_1$ immediately or bounces off $\eta_1$.
 Just as in the case that $\theta_1 = \theta_2$, as in Figure~\ref{fig::inthepocket} and Figure~\ref{fig::inthepocket2}, it might be that $\eta_2$ has to wind around $z_2$ several times before ultimately leaving the complementary connected component (``pocket'') of $\eta_1$ which contains $z_2$.
 Note that the pockets of $\eta_1$ are ordered according to the order in which $\eta_1$ traces their boundary and, after leaving the pocket which contains $z_2$, $\eta_2$ passes through the pockets of $\eta_1$ according to this ordering. \end{remark}